noxworld-dev/NoxApiDocs/README.md

 * iterate players in a current match;
 * capture custom signals from another server mod on a network bus;
 * capture, process and block key and mouse events;
-* capture some critical events, like MapChange, PlayerJoinServer, PlayerLeaveServer, PlayerDie;
+* capture some critical events, like MapLoaded, PlayerJoin, PlayerLeave, PlayerDie;
 * display some useful info on the screen, play sounds;
 * load custom resources like images and sounds.